anmavrid/smart-contracts/README.md

 ```

 After the webgme server is up and there are no error messages in the console, open a valid address in the browser to start using the Smart Contracts.
 The default is http://127.0.0.1:8888/, you should see all valid addresses in the console.

+Click `Create New…` to create a new project.
+After entering a project name of your choice, import the seed `SC` to start working on smart contracts!